 I used a few extra pieces of wood lath for the truck bed.
 Wood lath pieces are usually located in the trim section at the home improvement store.

 Attach the bed sides and tailgate with wood glue and 1 1/4″ finish nails.
-Leave a 1/4″ gap at the back for the back bumper.
-Place finish nails at the front of the bed sides into the 2×4 hood piece and at the back into the tailgate.
+Leave a 1/4″ gap at the back for the rear bumper.
+Place finish nails at the front of the bed sides into the 2×4 hood piece and at the back sides into the tailgate.

 Step 5.
 Add wheels

-Center the wheels on the front and back axles and attach with 1 1/4″ screws.
+Center the front and back wheels (wooden circles) on the front and back axles and attach with 1 1/4″ screws.